act-rules/act-rules.github.io/_rules/html-page-lang-valid-bf051a.md

 ## Accessibility Support

-_There are no major accessibility support issues known for this rule._
+There are no accessibility support issues known.

 ## Background